cesar-douady/open-lmake/doc/src/backends.md

 The SGE backend connects to a SGE daemon to schedule jobs, which allows:

-- a global scheduling policy (while the local backend only sees jobs in its own repository).
+- a global scheduling policy (while the local backend only sees jobs in its own repo).
 - the capability to run jobs on remote hosts (while the local backend only run jobs on the local host).

 ### Configuration

 The configuration is composed of:

-- `bin`  : The directory in which to find SGE executables such as `qsub`.
+- `bin`  : The dir in which to find SGE executables such as `qsub`.
 This entry must be specified.
 - `cell` : The cell used by the SGE daemon.
 This is translated into `$SGE_CELL` when SGE commands are called.
   By default, this is automatically determined by the SGE daemon.
 - `cluster` : The cluster used by the SGE daemon.
 This is translated into `$SGE_CLUSTER` when SGE commands are called.